Konilo/sandbox/README.md

-# sandboxr
+# sandbox
-Reports &amp; studies coded with R in a Docker environment
+Reports &amp; studies coded with R & python in a Docker environment